Kyrixen/TinyBlox/README.md

 ## License

-This project is MIT licensed.
+This project is under Apache-2.0 license.